enjalot/blockbuilder/deploy/README.md

 These are scripts for deploying your own server.

 # Amazon AMI
 You can install everything yourself, or use a pre-packaged AMI running Ubuntu 14.04 with everything up and running.
 The AMI id is `ami-d52e87be`.
 The user is `ubuntu` and the code is deployed in `/home/ubuntu/Code/building-blocks`.

-Just SSH in and `git pull`.
-Everything is pre-configured: IPTables, upstart script, and monit.
+## Updating:
+This process also applied if you are running your own server

+SSH into server and run `make update`.

+This will run `git pull` to update the code base.
+It will also run `npm install` and `npm run build` to ensure dependencies are up to date after a pull and to build the build artifacts.

 # Rolling Your Own Server
 If you wish to roll your own server, the following steps serve as a guide for getting everything up and running.